-As of December 31, 2022, the City did not have any investments.
-The investments reported in the financial statements consist of only certificates of deposit.
+As of December 31, 2023, the City's investments reported in the financial statements consist of only certificates of deposit.

 Interest Rate Risk - The City does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-As of December 31, 2022, all of the City's investments consist of certificates of deposit which have maturities of less than one year.
+As of December 31, 2023, all of the City's investments consist of certificates of deposit which have maturities of less than one year.